vidyasagar-amd/dependency-parser/README.md

 - **Python 3.7+**
 - **Ninja build system**: The `ninja` executable must be in the system's PATH or its path provided as an argument.
 - A **Ninja build directory** containing a `build.ninja` file and the compiled object files.
 The project should have been built at least once.

+## Using CMake with Ninja

+To use this tool effectively, your C++ project should be configured with CMake to generate Ninja build files and dependency information.
+Follow these steps:

+1. **Configure CMake to use Ninja and generate dependencies:**
+    ```bash
+    cmake -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_BUILD_TYPE=Release /path/to/your/source
+    ```
+    - The `-G Ninja` flag tells CMake to generate Ninja build files.
+    - `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` is optional but useful for other tooling.
+    - Ensure your CMakeLists.txt uses `target_include_directories` and proper dependency declarations for accurate results.

+2. **Build your project with Ninja:**
+    ```bash
+    ninja
+    ```
+    - This step is required to generate all object files and dependency information (`.d` files) that the parser relies on.

+3. **Run the dependency parser tool:**
+    ```bash
+    python main.py parse /path/to/build.ninja --workspace-root /path/to/your/workspace
+    ```

+**Note:** Always run Ninja to ensure all dependencies are up to date before invoking the parser.
+If you change source files or headers, re-run Ninja first.

 ## Usage